I’ve often stated that nothing has done for my business what podcasting has.

 Podcasting is hands down the BEST thing I’ve done for my business.

-I decided to launch my podcast a couple years ago and I really had to expectation, strategy or plans for it.
+I decided to launch my podcast a couple of years ago and I really had to expectation, strategy, or plans for it.
 I simply knew that it was something I wanted to do.
 I wanted to connect with my audience at a different level and bring a little more ‘fun’ into my business.
 Note that podcasting has exceeded my expectations (which I know weren’t many when I started).
 The crazy thing was that even though I knew I wanted to do the podcast I wasn’t quite sure what the content was going to be about.
-Obviously it needed to be relevant to this site (the podcast is called “The WordPress Chick” podcast), but I didn’t want it simply to be about how to use WordPress.
+Obviously, it needed to be relevant to this site (the podcast is called “The WordPress Chick” podcast), but I didn’t want it simply to be about how to use WordPress.

 WordPress is simply a tool (albeit an awesome tool).

 I also knew that I wanted to take my business in a different direction… and podcasting would be a part of that.
 Until I launched the podcast, my business had grown and shifted pretty consistently, but more often than not, I was still stuck in the ‘time for money trap.